-The dense-but-rich ninth chapter, “Of the Flight of the Noldor,” is like Exposition Central in The Silmarillion.
+The dense-but-rich Chapter 9, “Of the Flight of the Noldor,” is like Exposition Central in The Silmarillion.
 Frankly, it might be easier to summarize what doesn’t happen in this one: Melkor doesn’t stay put.
 Ungoliant isn’t satisfied.
 Finwë isn’t long for this world.
 Fëanor doesn’t let bygones be bygones, nor does he call for solidarity among the Eldar and the Valar.
 As the Lords of the West sigh wistfully, the Children of the Stars look to eastern shores.
 And frankly, it’s too much to take in all at once, so this installment will only tackle the first half of this famous chapter.

 But let’s get started!
 That oath of Fëanor’s isn’t going to take itself.

 - Yavanna – Vala, grieving arborist

 - Manwë – King of the Valar, management

 - Fëanor – Noldo, oathtaker, rebel without a (righteous) cause